inktrap/studyriffic/USERGUIDE.md

-Typicly you have a lot of questions and this is pretty important, otherwise the task selection algorithm might not be able to produce results according to your requirements -- there simply might not be enough items in each category or type.
-So, this is like the previous file, only larger.
+Typicly you have a lot of questions and this is pretty important, otherwise the task selection algorithm might not be able to produce results according to your requirements -- there simply might not be enough items in each category or for each type.
+So, this is like the previous file, only with more tasks.

 ~~~
 [